HoujieWang/Tropical-SVM/README.md

 # Tropical-SVM
-This is R code for computing a tropical support vector machine SVM) for classification over the tropical projective torus.
+This is R code for computing a tropical support vector machine for classification over the tropical projective torus.
 We can also apply this code for classifying gene trees into two classes.
 A tropical SVM is, like a classical SVM, a tropical hyperplane which maximizes the minimum distance of the data points to the tropical hyperplane to separate the data points.
 ## Reference
 https://arxiv.org/abs/2003.00677
 ## Installation